aarroz/simplefps/README.md

 # simplefps

-A first-person shooter asset for the Godot Engine.
+A  simple first-person shooter asset for the Godot Engine.
+Ready for immediate use when added to a 3D game.

-Updated for Godot 3.1
+Updated for Godot 3.2.3

-#### Pre-requisites to use this.

-- Set the input map for the following actions.
-    + "movement_forward"
-    + "movement_backward"
-    + "movement_left"
-    + "movement_right"
-    + "movement_jump"
-    + "flashlight"

 #### Features

-- Walking
+- Walking with WASD
-- Looking Around
+- Looking Around with Mouse
-- Colliding
+- Colliding with Physics
-- Jumping
+- Jumping with Spacebar

-#### Missing Features

-- Interaction
-- Standing on Rigid Bodies.
+- Standing on Rigid Bodies

+#### Default Keymap

+WASD = Movement

+F = Flashlight

+Space = Jump

 [![Icon](simplefps-icon.png)]